 Here’s a nice, hearty breakfast with plenty of old-fashioned flavor.
-I serve it to my bed and breakfast customers who love the cake’s savory middle and maple syrup topping.
-It’s a great way to start the day!
+I serve it to my bed-and-breakfast customers.
+They love the cake’s savory middle and maple syrup topping.
+It’s a great way to start the day! —Lorraine Guyn, Calgary, Alberta

 - 1 cup cornmeal

 - 2 cups buttermilk

 - 12 uncooked breakfast sausage links